Noah-Huppert/squad-up/README.md

 - `/vendor`
     - Server libraries managed by [Glide](https://glide.sh/).

+## Downloading
+If you are familiar with Golang and the `GOPATH` then:
+Clone this repository down in `$GOPATH/src/github.com/Noah-Huppert/squad-up` and skip to the Setup section.

+If this is your first project using Golang and have no idea what the `GOPATH` is then don't worry, I'll do my best to explain all that:

+Go requires that you put all your Go related projects in one directory following a specific pattern, like a workspace (Why it requires this is way beyond the scope of these docs).
+So lets make that directory:

+- 1. Create a directory named `go` on your computer.
+    - Place this directory where you normally place your projects.
+- 2. In your terminal profile set the environment variable `GOPATH` to be the path of the `go` folder.
+- 3. This `go` directory will now be referred to as the `GOPATH`.

+Further inside of the `GOPATH` Go requires that you put all your projects in the `$GOPATH/src` directory.
+Inside of this `$GOPATH/src` directory projects are stored similar to Java projects:

+- Each project has a collision resistant package name.
+    - In Go these package names follow the scheme `github.com/Username/Project` (Where as in Java they follow: `com.username.project`).
+- Each "sub package" of the package name is a new directory.
+    - In Go "sub packages" are separated by forward slashes (In Java they are separated by dots).
+    - So the package name `github.com/Username/Project` would yield the directory structure of:
+        - `/github.com`
+            - `/Username`
+                - `Project`

+Squad Up's package name is `github.com/Noah-Huppert/squad-up` so it should be stored in the directory `$GOPATH/src/github.com/Noah-Huppert/squad-up`.
+So all you have to do now is clone this repo into that path.

 ## Setup
 - 1. Create Database Docker container.
     - If you have already completed this step once on your computer you